Baller League: Format

-The top four teams in the league will qualify for the play-offs, with two semi-finals and a final to decide a champion.
+The top four teams in the league will qualify for the play-offs, known as the Final Four in Baller League UK and Germany and the Finals in Baller League USA, with two semi-finals and a final to decide a champion.

 Baller League Germany

 Teams and managers

-The German Baller League includes 12 teams, each managed by a notable figure from sports, entertainment, and social media.
-The teams and managers are as follows:
+The German Baller League included 12 teams, each managed by a notable figure from sports, entertainment, and social media.
+The teams and managers from the season 3 were as follows.